MatthewJDavis/matthewjdavis.github.io/_posts/2018-11-18-azure-container-instance-teamcity.md

 ### Parameters

-The Configuration Parameters configured are as follows:
+The Configuration Parameters are set as follows:

 1. applicationId - password - The ID of the Service Principal
 2. containerGroup - string - Empty = updated by the PowerShell scripts using the service message to be used in later build steps